Skip to Main Content Skip Table of Content

 To fix the CLS issues:

-1. I included the up-to-date CSS in the critical CSS process.
+1. I included the latest CSS in the critical CSS process.

 0.11 score on Layout Shift which is bad, it means the content will be move around when the page load which is bad User Expereince